hylkio/hylkio.github.io/about.md

 title: About me
 ---

-Hi There :wave !
+Hi There 👋 !
 I am Miro Sopanen and welcome to read my a little humble description about me.
 So, first of all, I am a programmer hobbyist, high school student on days and entrepreneur on nights.

 Currently, I am really interested on the following topics:

-- [ ] Programming in general
+- Programming in general
-- [ ] Data Science
+- Data Science
-- [ ] Entrepreneurship and freelancing
+- Entrepreneurship and freelancing

 ---